 Also called joshpara, dushbara, and shishbarak, this small boiled dumpling is found throughout both the Central Asian region and the Middle East.
 The unleavened dough is stuffed with ground meat (usually, lamb) and spices before being boiled in a meat broth and is served with yogurt or sour cream.
 It is similar to the Turkish manti.

 5. Coxinhas – Brazil

-Found in Brazil, these snacks are made of thick dough stuff with shredded chicken.
-It is then moulded into a shape meant to resemble a chicken leg (coxinha literally means “little thigh”) and cooked by deep frying.
+Found in Brazil, these snacks are made of thick dough stuffed with shredded chicken.
+It is then molded into a shape meant to resemble a chicken leg (coxinha literally means “little thigh”) and cooked by deep frying.
 It can be served with any kind of dipping sauce.

 6. Empanadas – South America

-These savoury pouches of fried dough can be found all over South America.
+These savory pouches of fried dough can be found all over South America.
 There are tons of varieties and stuffings – from tuna fish to chicken and corn.
-The flour or corn-based dough is then folded over this filling and cooked by frying or baking.
+The flour or corn-based baking sheet is then folded over this filling and cooked by frying or baking.
 It is similar to the Italian calzone.
 Some people consider empanadas too big to be dumplings, but we say, the more the better!
 It can be served with any kind of dipping sauce.

 7. Gyoza – Japan

 These Japanese dumplings are related to Chinese pot stickers (guo tie), though they tend to be made with thinner wrappers, and filled with minced pork, cabbage, scallions, garlic, and ginger.
 They are then served with rice vinegar, soy sauce and chili oil based dipping sauce.
 These are some of the best dumplings around the world that you shouldn’t miss.